YarnSpinnerTool/VSCodeExtension/README.md

 **Note:** When making changes to the `YarnEditor` folder, `npm run yarneditor:build` must be run for them to be pulled into the extension.

 Then, in Visual Studio Code's "Run/Debug" window, click the play button next to "Run Extension" or just hit <kbd>F5</kbd>.
 This will open another instance of Visual Studio Code with the extension loaded.

+### Helpful resources

+This extension is done using a [webview](https://code.visualstudio.com/api/extension-guides/webview) with the [custom editor API](https://code.visualstudio.com/api/extension-guides/custom-editors).
+The VSCode docs are a great starting point before diving into this extension!

+Particularly helpful when debugging is being able to [open the devtools for the webview](https://code.visualstudio.com/api/extension-guides/webview#inspecting-and-debugging-webviews).

 ### Project Layout